GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Experiment: Long-horizon Tracking

-We organize our ablation study in Table \ref{tab:tracking_result} around three key components:
+We organize our ablation study in Table \ref{tab:tracking_result} around three key engineering decisions, also highlighting the impact of differential representations in our SLAM components.

 \textbf{Keyframe selection method:} Without loop closure, using our keyframe selection method (NF-KF) achieves better results than the baseline without keyframes (NF).
 Introducing keyframes helps reduce drift by avoiding dense frame-to-frame composition and also lowers the computation in the loop closure module.
-Compared to the earlier keyframe selection method (NF-OrigKF) \cite{huang24}, our keyframe selection method achieves similar performance while running twice as fast, requiring only a single NormalFlow computation per frame instead of two.
+Compared to the earlier keyframe selection method (NF-OrigKF) \cite{huang24}, our approach (NF-KF) uses differential-representation-based metrics (CCS and SCR) to achieve similar performance while running twice as fast, requiring only a single NormalFlow computation per frame instead of two.

 \textbf{Loop detection method:} Incorporating loop closure using SIFT matching alone (GS-OnlySIFT) does not improve performance relative to our keyframe-based tracker (NF-KF) and can even degrade it due to outlier loops.
-Using NormalFlow alone for loop detection (GS-OnlyNF) achieves better results because our NormalFlow failure detection mechanism can reject incorrect loop closures.
+Using NormalFlow alone for loop detection (GS-OnlyNF) achieves better results because our NormalFlow failure detection mechanism, based on the proposed CCS and SCR metrics, can reject incorrect loop closures.
 However, it is significantly slower, as it must compare all pairs without SIFT-based pre-selection, which is about 40 times faster than NormalFlow.
 Moreover, NormalFlow without a good initialization can easily get stuck in local minima and falsely reject valid loops.
 The best results come from the two-stage pipeline (GS-Offline), where SIFT matching provides a reliable initialization, enabling NormalFlow to detect loops it would otherwise miss.

 \textbf{SIFT feature source:} We also study how the source of SIFT features affects robustness.
-Applying SIFT to the raw GelSight image (GS-ImageSIFT) is less reliable due to the image’s sensitivity to spatial transformations.
-In contrast, using the curvature map (GS-Offline) yields better results by improving SIFT matching to provide more reliable NormalFlow initializations.
+Loop detection using SIFT extracted from the raw GelSight image (GS-ImageSIFT) is less reliable due to the image’s sensitivity to spatial transformations, while SIFT from a differential representation (GS-Offline, using the curvature map) improves matching reliability, reducing rotational tracking error by $34\%$.
 Note that, unlike GS-OnlySIFT, GS-ImageSIFT includes the NormalFlow refinement stage for loop detection.

 Beyond average performance across all objects, we also compare tracking results for each object on four representative methods: ICP, NormalFlow (NF), Tac2Structure, and our approach (GS-Online).
 The results are shown in Fig. \ref{fig:tracking_result}.
 All methods perform poorly on the Ball due to its perfectly smooth and symmetrical geometry.
 On the remaining objects, GS-Online achieves the best performance and shows clear improvement over NormalFlow on most objects.
 However, no improvement is observed on low-textured objects such as Block and Can, where too few valid loops can be detected.
 Tac2Structure performs well only on the Small Seed and Large Seed, which are highly textured, but frequently includes false loops on all other objects, resulting in poor performance.
 In contrast, GS-Online robustly detects valid loops when texture is present and avoids false detections when texture is limited.
 We also note that Tac2Structure operates offline.